OpenSSE/crypto-tk/README.md

 Unless otherwise stated, the rest of the code has been written by [Raphael Bost](https://raphael.bost.fyi/).

 ## Licensing

-Even if it is not explicitly stated, the ECMH code by Jeremy Maitin-Shepard (*i.e.* the the `src/ecmh` directory) must be considered as licensed under GPL (personal communications with Jeremy).

 mbed TLS is released under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).